HUMAN EXISTENCE AND THE GAME OF CHESS:

-Human existence could be viewed as a game of chess.
+I view human existence as a game of chess.
 Depending upon the nature of the opponent, human existence faces challenges from several directions which may not be anticipated and man may or may not be able to escape from the danger posed to his existence.

-The object of the Game of Chess is to ‘Checkmate’ the opponent player’s King.
-The move that is known as ‘Checkmate’ wins the Chess game by checking the opponent’s King so that it cannot be protected.
+The object of the game of chess is to ‘checkmate’ the opposing player’s King.
+The move that is known as ‘Checkmate’ wins the chess game by checking the opponent’s King so that it cannot be protected.
 The condition of the King after such a move indicates complete defeat or that the King is dead.

 THE JOY OF CHRISTMAS:

 The Joy of Christmas comes from the fact that God knows you, and He takes pleasure in finding you and He gets you back into His Protection even if you have wandered away from Him and got lost.
 He is aware of the sheep that are not in His sheep pen.
 Even the “Black Sheep” belong to His sheep pen and He would rejoice when He rescues one lost sheep.

 Hello, I wish to use the image of the Shepherd carrying a black sheep on his shoulders for a book I am writing entitled, “Sheep & Shepherds.”

 Thanks for asking.
 I am not the owner of that image.
 I had simply used that image for a non-commercial purpose to give glory to God and to describe the uplifting power of Christ.
 I am that black sheep and I am not the Shepherd.
 The photo image intends to convey my feeling, a prayer to be uplifted while I am known as the black sheep.

 Leave a comment